mprimi/notes/content/_index.md

 ## Diary

-Thoughts I ocassionally share with the world
+Thoughts I occasionally share with the world

 ## Everything else